-Having regular content can encourage more site traffic and great nuggets of info.
+Having regular content updates can encourage more site traffic and great nuggets of info.
 For social posts, depending on your choice of outlets, you'll want to create a schedule so that you are regularly producing content that will catch the eye of your buyer persona.

-ROI - Website Analytics
+ROI-Website Analytics

-Once you've started putting your business out there, you'll want to see what's working so that you maximize your ROI (return on investment).
-A great free tool is Google Analytics.
-Here you can see where your traffic is coming from, the demographic of your visitors, how long they spend on the site, and more.
-This is where you'll see which platform is working the best, and you can focus your efforts on things that are working, and spend less time on things that aren't working.
+Once you've started putting your business out there, you'll want to see what's working so that you can maximize your ROI (return on investment.)
+A great free tool for viewing the reports of your website's traffic is Google Analytics.
+With Google Analytics you can see where the traffic is coming from, demographics of your visitors, how long users spend on your site, and more.
+Another free tool for viewing insights into your marketing and advertising across social media platforms is Meta Business Suite.
+With the help of these tools, you can view what platforms and social media channels are performing best and focus your efforts on marketing strategies that actually work.

-Marketing is using a panoramic application of finding your potential clients and converting them to actual clients.
-There's so much more in-depth information out there that can help you create and manage a marketing plan.
-However, with this overview, you can get a good start on making that a reality.
+Marketing is about using a panoramic application to find your potential clients and convert them into actual clients.
+There's so much more in-depth information out there that can help you create a manage a marketing plan.
+With this overview, you can take a big step toward putting that marketing plan into action.